CKCK-DT

-CKCK-DT (channel 2) is a television station in Regina, Saskatchewan, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
+CKCK-DT (channel 2, cable channel 6) is a television station in Regina, Saskatchewan, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
 The station's studios and transmitter facilities are located on Eastgate Drive and Highway 1, just east of Regina proper.

 Master control facilities are located at the studios of CFCN-DT in Calgary, shared with eight other CTV owned-and-operated stations in British Columbia, Alberta and Saskatchewan.

 History

 CKCK first signed on the air on July 28, 1954, as the first privately owned television station in Western Canada.
 It was originally owned by the Sifton family, which also owned the Regina Leader-Post and CKCK radio.
 It was originally a CBC Television affiliate.
 Shortly after signing on, it took a secondary affiliation with American broadcast network CBS.
 In 1962, as part of a deal that allowed CTV to come to Saskatchewan, CKCK opened a rebroadcaster in Moose Jaw.
 In return, Moose Jaw's original station, CHAB-TV, switched to CTV and opened a semi-satellite in Regina, CHRE-TV.

-The station swapped affiliations with CHAB/CHRE and joined CTV when the latter stations were purchased by the CBC.
+The station swapped affiliations with CHAB/CHRE and joined CTV when the latter stations were purchased by the CBC in 1969.
 As a result of this deal, CHRE changed its call letters to CBKRT and became the main station; it is now CBKT.

 CKCK-TV's logo in the 1980s, as "CKTV".

 In 1977, CKCK was sold to Harvard Developments, owned by Regina's Hill family.
 In 1985, Baton Broadcasting acquired a 90 percent stake in the station (the remaining 10 percent would soon follow), bringing it under common ownership with CTV's other Saskatchewan affiliates—CFQC in Saskatoon, CICC in Yorkton, and CIPA in Prince Albert.
 In 1987, these stations and Baton's two privately owned CBC affiliates in Saskatchewan, CKOS in Yorkton and CKBI in Prince Albert, began branding as the "Saskatchewan Television Network", which linked up with Baton's Ontario stations as the Baton Broadcast System in 1994.

 Following Baton's acquisition of CTV in 1997, CKCK became a CTV owned-and-operated station.
 Local programming today is limited primarily to the station's popular newscasts.